Delhi govt launches month-long campaign to reduce vehicular emissions | Science-Environment

 - India

-The Delhi government kicked off its month-long 'Red Light On, Gaadi Off' campaign across 100 crossings in the city on Monday to reduce vehicular emissions.
+The Delhi government kicked started its month-long 'Red Light On, Gaadi Off' campaign across 100 crossings in the city on Monday to reduce vehicular emissions.

+Delhi Chief Minister Arvind Kejriwal appealed to people to ''contribute'' in the fight against pollution and make the campaign successful.

-Delhi Environment Minister Gopal Rai visited the ITO crossing and appealed to the public to extend their support to make this fight against pollution a success.
-Vehicular emissions and dust are significant contributors to the air pollution of any city, the minister said.
+''Please do contribute in this fight against pollution.
+Whenever you stop at the red light, please turn off your car's engine.
+This will save fuel and also help reduce pollution.
+We all Delhiites will together reduce pollution in Delhi,'' Kejriwal said in a tweet on Monday.
+In the morning, Delhi Environment Minister Gopal Rai visited the ITO crossing and handed roses to commuters, and appealed to the people to turn off their car's engines at red signals as well as extend their support to make this fight against pollution a success.
+Vehicular emissions and dust are significant contributors to air pollution of any city, the minister said.

 ''To reduce vehicular pollution, the Delhi government has started a 'Red Light On, Gaadi Off' campaign from today (Monday).
 Data by the Petroleum Conservation Research Association (PCRA) shows that if people follow the exercise of switching off engines at traffic signals, pollution can be cut down by 13-20 per cent,'' Rai said.